TOPIC: What Is The Best Triathlete Training Workout?

 Sprints should pretty much crap you out, because if you did them right, your body is going to be begging you for oxygen and you will be breathing like no other.

-Indian runs are also good if you are running in a group.
-These involve running in a long line, and the person up front will sprint to the front of the line and set the pace of the line when he gets there.
+Indian runs are also good if you run in a group.
+These involve running in a long line, and the person in the back will sprint to the front of the line and set the pace of the line when he gets there.
 As soon as he reaches the front, the next person at the back of the line will sprint to the front, and so on and so forth.

 Note On Strength Training:

-What typically works best for me is if I focus primarily on body weight calisthenics 2-3 times a week, and use free weights to hit the shoulders, traps, and other muscles that are hard to hit doing mostly just a push/pull/sit workout.
+What typically works best for me: I focus primarily on body weight calisthenics 2-3 times a week, and use free weights to hit the shoulders, traps and other muscles that are hard to hit, doing mostly just a push/pull/sit workout.

 Now that you know how to train for each component of a triathlon, it is time to combine that training together.
-Now you can't train every day, without risking injury, and you can't train for just running one week and then just swimming the next.
-It has to be a balanced program, with a little more emphasis going towards your weakest aspect.
+You can't train every day without risking injury, and you can't train for just running one week and then just swimming the next.
+It has to be a balanced program, with a little more emphasis going toward your weakest aspect.

-Typically, you should plan on training 4-5 days a week.
+Typically, you should plan on training 4-to-5 days per week.
 Alternate training between the three different components, and then one day just combine it all together.
-Ride your bike over to your swimming pool, or get someone to drop you off with your bike.
+Ride your bike over to your swimming pool or get someone to drop you off with your bike.
 Swim, but don't focus all your energy into it.

 When you feel you've accomplished a reasonable distance proportional to your triathlon, hop out and get changed and get ready to ride.
 This will also be a good opportunity to practice your transitions between phases because that time will usually count against you too.
 Hop on your bike and go.